 Chapter 1 contains general introductory information, ST identification, target assurance level and reference information.

-Chapter 2 is a detailed description of the Target of Evaluation (TOE) and an overview of the Logical PARtion(LPAR) architecture and design.
+Chapter 2 is a detailed description of the TOE and an overview of the LPAR architecture and design.

 Chapter 3 discusses the TOE Security environment, including assumptions (A.xx), threats (T.xx) and environment threats (TE.xx).